Measurement of the Muon Flux at SND@LHC: Results from the 2023-2025 Proton and Heavy-Ion Periods: Detector and coordinate system

 Located in the TI18 tunnel, the detector is positioned approximately \mbox{480 m} from the ATLAS interaction point along the collision axis.
 This location is shielded by the bending of charged particles originating from IP1 by the LHC magnets and the attenuation of neutral hadrons by \mbox{100 m} of rock.

 The veto system is made up of parallel planes of scintillator bars.
 Each layer consists of seven EJ-200 scintillator bars with dimensions of \mbox{$42 \times 6 \times 1$ cm$^3$} \\wrapped in aluminized mylar foil to prevent light leakage between adjacent bars.
 The horizontal scintillator bars are equipped with silicon photomultipliers (SiPMs) at both ends, whereas the vertical bars have SiPMs only at the top.
-To reduce the original inefficiency, the ground was excavated at the start of 2024 to lower the entire system, and a third veto plane was installed \cite{bib:3rd_veto_plane}.
+At the start of 2024, the entire system was lowered via ground excavation to have better coverage of the target in a higher-intensity region of the neutrino flux (closer to the collision axis), and a third veto plane was installed to further improve its efficiency \cite{bib:3rd_veto_plane}.
+Since the veto system is not utilized for track reconstruction, these upgrades have no impact on the muon flux measurement.

-The target, serving as the vertex detector, comprise five walls of Emulsion Cloud Chambers (ECCs).
+The target, serving as the vertex detector, comprises five walls of Emulsion Cloud Chambers (ECCs).
 In this work, however, the analysis is restricted to data recorded by the electronic detectors.

 Interleaved with the target walls are the Scintillating Fiber (SciFi) tracker planes, which provide precise measurements of particle positions and electromagnetic shower energies.
 Each plane consists of two orthogonal layers (vertical and horizontal).
 Every layer is composed of three fiber mats, each measuring \mbox{$13 \times 39$ $\mathrm{cm^2}$}.
 The scintillating fibers have a diameter of \mbox{$250 \; \mathrm{\upmu m}$} and are arranged in six staggered layers with a total thickness of \mbox{$1.35$ mm}.
 The readout system utilizes SiPM multichannel arrays.
 Each mat is read out by four SiPMs with 128 channels of width \mbox{$250 \; \upmu \mathrm{m}$}, totaling 512 channels per mat and 1536 channels per plane.
 For this analysis, the planes are labeled SF1 to SF5, ordered from most upstream to most downstream.